Bachelors in Health Care Administration in Tennessee

 Working as a Healthcare Administrator in Tennessee

 The future may be bright for Tennessee health care administrators.
-O*Net predicts a 19 percent increase in health care management jobs through 2022, which is in line with the national job growth rate.
-The average salary for a Tennessee medical manager is $78,800 per year (O*Net, 2013).
+Health care management jobs are forecast to increase by 20 percent over the decade leading up to 2028; higher than the nation growth rate.
+The average salary for a Tennessee medical manager is $104,380 per year.

 There are many professional networking opportunities for Tennessee medical managers.
 Joining the Tennessee Medical Group Management Association can give you early access to training events and other events.